jakub-swiniarski/jakub-swiniarski/README.md

 # Hi, I'm Jakub 👋
-## A Linux fan and Java enjoyer from Poland 🇵🇱
+## A Linux fan and Arch user from Poland 🇵🇱

 ### Technologies I use
 Languages: <br/>